SoCal weather: Severe heat wave hits this weekend with temps topping 110

 LOS ANGELES (KABC) -- An intense heat wave is hitting Southern California over the Labor Day weekend, potentially leading to record-setting temperatures and dangerous conditions.

-Temperatures will reach over 110 degrees in some inland communities starting Saturday, and even the beaches will get into the 90s.
+Sunday will be even hotter than Saturday.
+Temperatures will reach over 110 degrees in most inland communities, and even the beaches will get into the 90s.

 Palm Springs could get as hot as 120 degrees.